 Get the look: You can buy prints online for less than $50 and still have change.
 That is a lot of bang for your buck when it comes to your pre-sale renovating budget.

-This project doesn’t need to be too exxy, and is definitely doable under a grand, especially if you get resourceful with sourcing the materials.
-Want to see a home makeover we have featured here?
-Head over to Selling Houses Australia online for past episodes and more.
+This project doesn’t need to be too expensive, and is definitely doable under a grand, especially if you get resourceful with sourcing the materials.

 How much value does a gazebo add?
 Real estate experts say outdoor structures such as gazebos are in demand by buyers and, if well-designed, will add more value to your home than its cost.

 If you're looking to sell your home anytime soon, it's a good idea to calculate the cost of selling your home to help you budget accordingly.

 Looking for information on renovating to sell?
 Check out these 6 cost-effective ways to add value to your home.